rootloginson/X-Ray-Image-Covid19-Detection-Project/README.md

 **3.3.3 The result of untrained resnet training**

-During training untrained Untrained Resnet models resulted with overfitting on first epoch.
+Training of  the Untrained Resnet models resulted with overfitting on first epoch.
 Model found a local minima and accuracy didn’t improve.
 Kaggle test set accuracy was very low compare to validation set accuracy .
 Resnet model is complex enough to initialize with local minima for the Kaggle, CoronaHack Chest X-ray set.